itamames/Assignment5/README.md

 ## Additional Files and Information
 Two sample data files are available representing information about airports and the distances between them.
 * File vertex.txt contains a list of 3-letter airport codes, each of which represents a vertex in the graph.
 * File edge.txt contains information about edges in the graph.
-Each edge is described by two lines that each contain an airport code, and a third line giving the distance between them.
+Each edge is described by two lines that each contain an airport code, and a third line gives the distance between them.

 You may assume that every node name that appears in a path (edge) also appears in the vertex list.